Sd8698621/my-work/README.md

 ## Caution
 - Use responsibly.
 Artificially inflating contributions may violate GitHub’s terms of service.
  - Avoid creating too many commits in a short period to prevent being flagged by GitHub.
+ - This project is made only for educational purposes.
+ - We are not responsible for any violations or misuse of this script.

 ---